John Connolly (FBI agent): Education

 Connolly attended Boston College with the encouragement of Billy Bulger, and after graduation took classes at Suffolk University Law School.
 He later earned a graduate degree in Public Administration from Harvard University's John F. Kennedy School of Government.
 After completing his studies, Connolly worked as a teacher at South Boston High School and at Dorchester High School.

 Acting again on the advice of Billy Bulger, by now a member of the Massachusetts House of Representatives, Connolly sought out career opportunities in law enforcement.
 In 1968 he met with H. Paul Rico's FBI partner, Special Agent Dennis Condon, and Boston Police Department Detective Edward Walsh, an old friend of the Connolly family.
 Both Condon and Walsh would later brag that they had "recruited" Connolly.
-Ironically, Condon, who was Connolly's FBI supervisor, had approached Whitey Bulger in the early 1970's, with little result.
+Ironically, Condon, who was Connolly's FBI supervisor, had approached Whitey Bulger in the early 1970s, with little result.
 Because of their neighborhood ties, Connolly would prove to have the inside track with Bulger that Condon did not.